hash-em/BranchNote/README.md

 # AI usage
 ==beep bop==

-AI was somewhat exclusively and heavily used when it came to the **design of pages** as i didn't want to bother with html much although *all of the jinja implementation and the tree structure inside html were my design* and not with AI. but yeah having it access the bootstrap library and me just choosing how i envision a certain div to look made the project come to fruition faster.
+AI was somewhat exclusively and heavily used when it came to the **css design of pages** as i didn't want to bother with html much although *all of the jinja implementation and the tree structure inside html were my design* and not with AI. but yeah having it access the bootstrap library and me just choosing how i envision a certain div to look made the project come to fruition faster.

 AI even made the logo awsome!